 Semen Analysis begins by scheduling an appointment.
 We do not accept unscheduled specimens.
 Please take the time to read through the instructions you will be given.
 Men can either take a special, sterile cup from our office for collection at home, is able to transport the sample to our office within an hour of collection or collect the specimen here, at Florida Institute for Reproductive Sciences and Technologies.
-There is a fee for a collection condom, for men who are absolutely unable to collect a specimen by masturbation.
+The cost of a simple semen analysis is $125 and, if requested, there is a $25 additional fee for a special collection condom, for men who are absolutely unable to collect a specimen by masturbation.

 Once we have a semen sample, we can evaluate volume, number, motion, and shape of the sperm (morphology).